Lysique/ft_transcendence/README.md

 - Duplicate template.env in the frontend root folder and fill the new file (named '.env').

+### Authentification

+If you wish to authenticate throught passwords, fill the REACT_APP_AUTH in the frontend .env file with 'password'.
+Else leave empty.

 ## Run a test database

 ```bash